-The Tamworth originated in central England in the counties of Stafford, Warwick, Leicester, and Northhampton.
-Prior to 1815, grisly, dark red pigs were found largely in these Midland counties.
-In this region, there were dense forests of oak and beech trees where the pigs were kept to forage in the autumn and winter.
-The breed takes its name from the village of Tamworth in Staffordshire.
+Peel is reported to have crossed these Irish pigs with local pigs of the counties of Stafford, Warwick, Leicester, and Northampton.
+Prior to 1815, grizzly, dark red pigs were found largely in these Midland counties.
+In this region, there were dense forests of oak and beech trees where the pigs foraged in the autumn and winter.
+The Tamworth is believed to most closely resemble the original European forest swine breeds.

 Did you know: